Ready to Play? Decide on your night of the week & skill level from the grid below!

 In general, SSC plays by official USA Ultimate 11th edition rules, for example:

-- Each point begins with both teams lining up on the front of their respective end zone line.
+- Each point begins with both teams lining up behind each of their goal lines.
 The defense throws ("pulls") the disc to the offense.

 - The disc may be advanced in any direction by completing a pass to a teammate.
 Players may not run with the disc.
 The person with the disc "thrower" has ten seconds “stalls” to throw the disc.
 The defender guarding the thrower "marker" counts out the stall count.